Shreyash1811/Shreyash1811.github.io/_pages/about.md

 - Designed schema and Built a database for sub departments with Microsoft Access and SQL Server.
 - Created Data governance guidelines to ensure quality data collection and reduce data pre-processing time by 70%.

+<p style="font-family: Times New Roman, Times, serif;
+font-size: 30px;
+letter-spacing: -1.2px;
+word-spacing: 1.6px;
+color: #000000;
+font-weight: normal;
+font-style: normal;
+text-align: center;
+font-variant: small-caps;
-## EndNote Software Citation Assistant, New York University Dentistry.
+text-transform: none;"> EndNote Software Citation Assistant, New York University Dentistry. </p>

 <a id = "ex3"></a>
 - Scrapped data from google scholar using python to build and maintain a library for citation on endnote.
 Rectified and formatted research journals and used EndNote to manage citation with international publication standards.

+<p style="font-family: Times New Roman, Times, serif;
+font-size: 30px;
+letter-spacing: -1.2px;
+word-spacing: 1.6px;
+color: #000000;
+font-weight: normal;
+font-style: normal;
+text-align: center;
+font-variant: small-caps;
-## Data Analyst/ Insights Specialist, Alliance Fiber Ltd, Surat, India.
+text-transform: none;"> Data Analyst/ Insights Specialist, Alliance Fiber Ltd, Surat, India. </p>

 <a id = "ex4"></a>
 - Analyzed sales for monthly Tableau reports.
 Proposed strategies resulted in 14% yearly growth and 27% drop in inventory.
 - Processed live sensor data from processing plant to look for delays between processes, expedite the process by ~22%.